Canada's Dick Assman of David Letterman TV fame dies at 82

 The German name is properly pronounced "OSS-man," according to the Canadian Press.

-A publicist for Letterman, who retired last year, declined to comment, saying the former host is away.
+A publicist for Letterman, who retired last year, did not immediately respond to a request for comment.

 Reporting by Ethan Lou in Toronto; Editing by Jeffrey Benkoe